CreatorB/creatorb.github.io/README.md

 ---
 ## About
 [creatorb.github.io](http://creatorb.github.io)
-This is one of GitHub Pages, i used it just for put some sample of my development projects.
-Imma not use it for blogging, but if you wanna get in touch with me you can follow me on [creatorbe links](https://creatorbe.github.io) theres place where i mostly spend my time blogging, thanks!.
+This is an anotherGitHub Pages, i just used for documentation a part of my projects.
+I'm not use it for blogging, but if you wanna get in touch with me you can follow me on [creatorbe links](https://creatorbe.github.io) theres place where i mostly spend my blogging time, thanks!.

 Let's share, you can fork my blog's code if you wish or contribute to it to make it better.